alejandrocoria/web/content/projects/MapFrontiers.md

 featured_image: "projects/MapFrontiers/banner.jpg"
 link_to_curseforge: "https://www.curseforge.com/minecraft/mc-mods/mapfrontiers"
 view_on_github: "https://github.com/alejandrocoria/MapFrontiers"
-description: "Minecraft mod that allows you to divide the map into regions and assign them names and colors."
+description: "Minecraft mod that allows you to divide the map into regions and assign them names, colors and a banner."
 tags: ["Minecraft Mod", "Map", "Addon", "Java", "Free Software"]
 ---

-This mod is an addon for [Journey Map](https://www.curseforge.com/minecraft/mc-mods/journeymap) that allows you to divide the map into regions and assign them names and colors.
+This mod is an addon for [Journey Map](https://www.curseforge.com/minecraft/mc-mods/journeymap) that allows you to divide the map into regions and assign them names, colors and a banner.

 Need Journey Map 1.12.2-5.7.0.